HullRyan/ITIS-6177-Final-Project/readme.md

 For more detailed information about the API's endpoints and their parameters, see the [Swagger documentation page](http://147.182.138.175:3000/docs).

-- **Note** that the API is rate limited to 10 sucessful requests per minute.
+- **Note** that the API is rate limited to 10 successful requests per minute.
 If you hit this limit and see error responses, please wait a short bit and try again.

 ## Installation/Self Hosting